refactoring-by-example/async-await/README.md

 # online-store

-> A practical example refactoring to use asnyc functions
+> A practical example refactoring to use async functions and the await operator

 ## Installation